raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_1.md

 Parts 2 and 3 of this course focus on building up your expertise in advance of the trial as well as familiarising yourself with the resources.
 Over the rest of this online course you will have an opportunity to explore all the resources for yourself, try them out and think about how to implement the sessions in your own classroom.

 This part, Part 2, of the course begins to introduce you to the online Relevance intervention resources.
 Then, through two tasks you will focus on the development of your own app idea that addresses a real-world issue.
-You will complete two sessions that the pupils themselves will undertake as part of the trial.
+You will complete two sessions that the students themselves will undertake as part of the trial.

 ## Accessing the resources
 Firstly, you are going to access the session resources you will need for the Relevance trial.